-Homework 25~%
+Homework 25 %

 Quizzes 9 %

-Midterm 1 (Tue 21 Feb) 18 %
+Midterm 1 (Thu 18 Feb 2010) 18 %

-Midterm 2 (Tue 05 Apr) 18 %
+Midterm 2 (Thu 25 Mar 2010) 18 %

-Final Exam (Tue 08 May) 30 %
+Final Exam (Fri 30 Apr 2010) 30 %

-Extra Credit 5 %

 Exams: There will be 3 short quizzes spread throughout the semester.
 The date of each quiz will be announced three days in advance.
-Midterms 1 and 2 will be held in class on Tuesday 21 February and Tuesday 03 April.
-The final exam will be held at 8:30-11:00 am on Tuesday 08 May, 2012.
-Make-up exams/quizzes may only be scheduled in case of health/family emergencies or religious holidays (in which case they must be scheduled before the exam).
+Midterms 1 and 2 will be held in class.
+The final exam will be held at 4:30-7:00 pm on Friday 30 April 2010.
+Make-up exams/quizzes may only be scheduled in case of health/family emergencies or religious holidays and must be scheduled before the exam.
 The use of electronic devices during exams is strictly forbidden and anyway pointless.
-Unless otherwise stated, you will always need to show your work on exams.

-Homework: You will be assigned a weekly problem set, which is due to the mathematics department mail box of Anastassia Etropolski, no later than 4:00 pm on Friday.
-There will be nothing due the Fridays following the midterm exams.
-The problem set will be posted on the course web-site the Wednesday of the week before it's due.
-Your lowest problem set score will be dropped from your final grade calculation.
+Homework: You will be assigned a weekly problem set, which will, starting February, be due every Wednesday, except before the two midterm exams.
+The assignment will be posted on the course web-site the Wednesday of the week before it's due.
+Your lowest homework score will be dropped from your final grade calculation.

 Late or improperly submitted homework will not be accepted.
 Period.
-If you know in advance that you will be unable to submit your homework at the correct time and place, you must make special arrangements ahead of time (e.g. for religious holidays).
+If you know in advance that you will be unable to submit your homework at the correct time and place, you must make special arrangements ahead of time (e.g. for religious holidays or trapped on a desert island).

 Even if you haven't completed all the homework problems for the week, it is advisable to hand in what you have.
 A selection of problems with complete solutions is preferable to shaky and poorly written-up solutions to all the problems.
 Your homework must be stapled, with your name and the date clearly written on the top.
 Consider (as you would for any other class) the pieces of paper you turn in as a final copy: written neatly and straight across the page, on clean paper, with nice margins, lots of space, and well organized.
-If it's not readable, it won't be graded.
+If they're not readable, they won't be graded.
 You should stongly consider starting with a rough draft.
-You need to show your work.